datastax/zdm-proxy/README.md

 ./zdm-proxy-v2.0.0 # run the ZDM proxy executable
 ```

-If you prefer to use YAML configuration file, an equivalent setup would look like:
+If you prefer to use a YAML configuration file, an equivalent setup would look like:

 ```shell
 $ cat zdm-config.yml